Era of Stagnation: History

-After the death of Soviet leader Joseph Stalin in 1953 a program of policy change was begun, later known as de-Stalinization.
+After the death of Soviet leader Joseph Stalin in 1953, a program of policy change was begun, later known as de-Stalinization.
 Nikita Khrushchev, who succeeded Stalin's brief successor Georgy Malenkov as Soviet leader, introduced relatively liberal reforms during the period known as the Khrushchev Thaw.
 This period also brought an economic increase that topped at 6%.
-However the Manege Affair of 1962, during which Khrushchev publicly criticised an exhibition of Soviet art, led to the reassertion of Communist Party control over the arts and marked the beginning of the end of the Cultural Thaw.
+The Manege Affair of 1962, during which Khrushchev publicly criticized an exhibition of Soviet art, led to the reassertion of Communist Party control over the arts and marked the beginning of the end of the Cultural Thaw.

 Brezhnev replaced Khrushchev as Soviet leader in 1964.
 The Brezhnev Era (1964–1982) began with high economic growth and soaring prosperity, but gradually significant problems in social, political, and economic areas accumulated.
 Social stagnation began following Brezhnev's rise to power, when he revoked several of Khrushchev's reforms and partially rehabilitated Stalinist policies.
-Some commentators regard the start of social stagnation as being the Sinyavsky–Daniel trial in 1966, which marked the end of the Khrushchev Thaw, while others place it at the suppression of the Prague Spring in 1968.
+Some commentators regard the start of social stagnation as being the Sinyavsky–Daniel trial in 1966, in which two writers were convicted of anti-Soviet agitation and which marked the end of the Khrushchev Thaw.
+Others place it at the time of the Warsaw Pact invasion of Czechoslovakia in 1968 that suppressed the Prague Spring.
 The period's political stagnation is associated with the establishment of gerontocracy, which came into being as part of the policy of stability.

 The majority of scholars set the starting year for economic stagnation at 1975, although some claim that it began as early as the 1960s.
 Industrial growth rates declined during the 1970s as heavy industry and the arms industry were prioritized while Soviet consumer goods were neglected.
-The value of all consumer goods manufactured in 1972 in retail prices was about 118 billion roubles.
+The value of all consumer goods manufactured in 1972 in retail prices was about 118 billion roubles; thusly some scholars cite 1972 as year 0.
 Historians, scholars, and specialists are uncertain what caused the stagnation, with some arguing that the command economy suffered from systemic flaws that inhibited growth.
-Others have argued that the lack of reform, or the high expenditures on the military, led to stagnation.
+Others have argued that the lack of reforms or the high expenditures on the military led to stagnation.